 About The Project

-Slated to open in the Fall of 2016, the 5.5 acre parcel is part of a larger 13-acre development located at a four-way intersection near Kennedy King Community College.
+The shopping center opened in the Fall of 2016.
+The 5.5 acre parcel is part of a larger 13-acre development located at a four-way intersection near Kennedy King Community College.
 Chicago Neighborhood Initiatives, Inc., an Illinois nonprofit, will develop the remaining portions of the larger 13 acre parcel.